Best camera phone iMore 2022

 Best zoom: Samsung Galaxy S22 Ultra

-The Samsung Galaxy S21 Ultra 5G gets the nod for having the most impressive zoom.
-The 100x Space Zoom gives remarkable power and clarity from long distances, and it's leading the market in this department.
-You can take pictures from 300 feet away, and they'll come out looking like you were standing a mere three feet from your subject matter.
+The new Samsung Galaxy S22 Ultra gets the nod for having the most impressive zoom.
+The 100x Space Zoom gives remarkable power and clarity from long distances and it's leading the market in this department.
+You can take pictures from 300 feet away and they'll come out looking like you were standing a mere three feet from your subject matter.
 If you need a big, powerful zoom, this is the best camera phone for you.

 You'll also get Nightography software to help you capture breathtaking shots after dark and the video is brilliant as well without a flash and in low light.
 The primary back-facing camera has a 108MP camera and delivers 8K video.
-On paper, those are unheard of specs.
+On paper, those are impressive specs.
 In practice, though, it's more of a numbers game.
 Telephoto images are indeed brag-worthy.
-If you peek under the hood, though, you'll find the previous generation S20 had higher screen resolution, and it shows.
-The display is a downgrade, even though videos and stills look excellent.
-If you're a specs geek, you've been warned.
+If you peek under the hood, though, you'll find the previous-generation S21 Ultra had nearly the same camera specs.
+While we're nitpicking, the S21 Ultra had a stronger battery life than its big brother.
+The S22 does gain faster charging, though, so that's a bit of a wash.

-The Samsung Galaxy S21 Ultra 5G is at the top of the list of best Android devices this year, and it's earned that honor.
-With long battery life, IP68 waterproof rating, a 100x zoom, and 5G, this is a future-proof phone with a high-powered sensor that will be a hit for photographers of any skill level.
+The Samsung Galaxy S22 Ultra is at the top of the list of best Android devices this year and it's earned that honor.
+Design-wise, it has a squarish frame this time around, making it look more like the Note.
+It even comes with an S Pen.
+With its IP68 waterproof rating, a 100x zoom, and 5G, this is a future-proof phone with a high-powered sensor that will be a hit for photographers of any skill level.

 - 100x zoom